rahalainen/lum1fy/README.md

 # ✧ lum1fy ✧
 AV1 video converter script using Zsh and FFmpeg

-Converts videos to AV1 (SVT-AV1) with CRF/bitrate/Discord encoding modes, start/end trimming, and audio stream merging.
+Converts videos to AV1 (SVT-AV1) with CRF/bitrate/Discord-auto-calc encoding modes, start/end trimming, and audio stream merging.

+###### NOTE: this is just a quick hobby project, the code is kinda messy

 ---
 ## Usage